vykimo/dynamic-dialogue/README.md

 # Workload - Context Driven Dialog

-###Scalable Web Application Example Implemented in Cloud Foundry
+###Context driven dynamic dialog example implemented in Cloud Foundry

 This application demonstrates how to combine **IBM Watson™ Natural Language Classifier** and **Retrieve and Rank** with a rule-based system to offer a context driven conversation solution, full flexibility in terms of code change, empowering the business user to change the conversation flow and recommendations.
 To learn basic concepts, see [Cognitive concepts 101](https://developer.ibm.com/cloudarchitecture/docs/cognitive-concepts-101/).